Gav06/Base64-Converter/README.md

 # Base64-Converter
-program i made to practice with base64 in java used eclipse cuz its a small program, and fuck maven
+program i made to practice with base64 in java

+i used eclipse cuz its a small program, and fuck maven